Guyana-Venezuela economic cooperation (1985-1992)

 Appointment of McIntyre

-At the beginning of 1990, Perez de Cuellar announced that after consultation with both Guyana and Venezuela, he had appointed Dr. Alister McIntyre, regarded as a "friend" of both countries to act on his behalf to find the means of settlement.
+At the beginning of 1990, Perez de Cuellar announced that after consultation with both Guyana and Venezuela, he had appointed Dr. Alistair McIntyre, regarded as a "friend" of both countries to act on his behalf to find the means of settlement.
 McIntyre, shortly after, began a series of meetings in Caracas and Georgetown with representatives of the respective governments and subsequently met with the Foreign Affairs Ministers of the two countries in New York in April 1990.

 Meanwhile, relations between both Governments continued to rapidly improve, and the media in both countries hardly ever made mention of the border controversy which had whipped up tension during the early 1980s.